 Supporting the long-term goal of eradicating malaria

-In addition to providing direct support for vaccine development, MVI also invests in evaluation technologies to assess the potential efficacy of vaccine components.
-This is a critical component of MVI's R&D strategy and one that under-girds all vaccine development projects.
-MVI is also engaged in the process of defining acceptable vaccine product characteristics by developing target product profiles for each vaccine candidate and for potential candidates.
+In addition to providing direct support for vaccine development, MVI invests in evaluation technologies to assess the potential efficacy of vaccine components.
+The program also defines acceptable vaccine product characteristics by developing target product profiles for vaccine candidates.